EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.rmsflux_select

 Select points in an flux/mag vs. rms like diagram Package: timeseries Description: Select points in an rms vs. flux like diagram.
-Bin the flux/mag vs. rms diagram by flux bins or by constant
+Bin the flux/mag vs. rms diagram by flux bins or by constant number of points per bin.
+Calculate the median and rstd in